Man accused of lying to FBI about Hunter Biden claimed he got fake information from Russian intelligence

 He pleaded not guilty and in separate court papers filed in Delaware on Tuesday, Hunter Biden's attorneys blamed Smirnov's alleged lies for the sudden collapse last July of a plea and diversion agreement on the criminal charges.
 They wrote prosecutors took Smirnov's "bait of grand, sensational charges" and changed the conditions of their agreement.

-Separately on Tuesday, Hunter Biden's attorneys filed numerous motions to dismiss the indictment against him containing the tax charges in California.
+Separately on Tuesday, Hunter Biden's attorneys filed numerous motions in California to dismiss the tax charges against him.

 A federal judge last year rejected a proposed plea deal between Weiss' office and the president's son after they disagreed on key portions of the agreement in open court.